 R.E.A.D. utilizes registered therapy animals who have been trained and tested for health, safety, appropriate skills and temperament.
-When these special animals come to hear children read, it's fun!
+When these special animals come to he these special animals come to hear children read, it's fun!
 And that makes all the difference.